 Everyone wants to know: “Is it expensive to travel to the Galapagos?”
 YES.
 No question about it.
 But lucky for you, we’re going to share our best tips for traveling there on a budget because we believe it’s a place that not only the rich should experience.

 Soaking up sunshine and frolicking with sea lions in the Galápagos Islands seems like a far-off dream, doesn’t it?
 But it doesn’t have to be.

 But I bet now you’re wondering: “Isn’t it expensive to travel to the Galápagos?”

 But lucky for you, we’re going to share our best tips for traveling there on a budget because we believe it’s a place that not only the rich should experience.

 We’ll even share exactly how much we spent, so you have an idea of what you’re in for.

-Though not as budget-friendly as many other South American destinations, visiting this stunning archipelago is definitely doable even if you're not related to Donald Trump... (and for your sake, we sure hope you aren't!)
+Though not as budget-friendly as many other South American destinations, visiting this stunning archipelago is definitely doable even if you’re not a millionaire.

 While backpacking in South America, we had no intention of visiting the Galápagos.
 From everything I had read, I knew it was hella expensive, and that was enough to keep us away.
 We had a pretty tight budget to stick to, after all.
 But after countless travelers we met along the way recounted stories of this magical place, we finally convinced ourselves that since we were already in Ecuador, going to the Galápagos would never be cheaper.